tango-controls/tango-doc/source/development/hdbpp/hdb++-design-guidelines.rst

 Attributes
 ~~~~~~~~~~

-The attributes of the are summarized in table [cm:attributes-table].
+The attributes of the are summarized in attributes-table.

 +-------------------------------+-------------------------------------------------------------------+
 | ArchiverContext               | return archiver context                                           |